-Educational foundations in the Vocational Nursing (VN) program, the Associate Degree of Nursing (ADN), and the Associate Degree of Nursing (ADN) - LVN to RN Transition programs are based upon the Differentiated Essential Competencies of Graduates of Texas Nursing Programs (DECs).
+Educational foundations in the Vocational Nursing (VN) program, the Associate Degree of Nursing (ADN), the Associate Degree of Nursing (ADN) - LVN to RN Transition program, and the Bachelor of Science Degree in Nursing (RN-BSN) program are based upon the Differentiated Essential Competencies of Graduates of Texas Nursing Programs (DECs).
 Please use the following link to the Texas Board of Nursing’s website to access additional information regarding DECs: http://www.bon.texas.gov/pdfs/differentiated_essential_competencies-2010.pdf.
 Instruction in DNI’s programs may be delivered through residential, distance education, or a combination of both.

 The equipment provided for instructional purposes is comparable to that found in the nursing field.

 The VN, ADN, and Associate Degree of Nursing (ADN) - LVN to RN Transition programs use stethoscopes, intravenous pumps, feeding pumps, sphygmomanometers, PC computers, computer software, printers, and other equipment and supplies such as, or similar to, those found in the nursing field.

 Students at DNI are being trained for professional careers which involve considerable public contact.
 DNI maintains a dress code to prepare students for these careers.
 Students will be required to comply with the following: